Introduction

 - Consider Google Guava for projects already using this library, especially when additional functionality like saturated casting is beneficial.

-, developers can prevent data loss and ensure their applications handle numeric conversions robustly and safely.
+By understanding the limitations and tools available in Java for converting long to int, developers can prevent data loss and ensure their applications handle numeric conversions robustly and safely.